nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests for the name of the contact.
 2. SoConnect gives the contact with the right name.
-3. User request to add tag to the contact.
+3. User requests to add tag to the contact.
 4. SoConnect adds the tag to the contact.

     Use case ends.